-On Wednesday, July 13 in Monaco, Princess Charlene christened "the most luxurious ship ever".
+On Wednesday, July 13 in Monte Carlo Monaco, Princess Charlene christened "the most luxurious ship ever".

-The royal couple arrived at the black-tie christening event after more than 700 attendees had taken seats in front of a stage alongside the vessel.
-They promenaded down a center aisle, followed by Regent's top executives.
+The royal couple arrived at the formal event after over 700 attendees had taken seats in front of a stage alongside the vessel.
+They promenaded down a center aisle, followed by RSSC's top executives.
 The princess wore a floor-length silver gown.

-The princess said just 17 words during the two-hour event, which was hosted by Entertainment Tonight's Kevin Frazier.
+The princess said just 17 words during the 2-hour event hosted by Kevin Frazier:

 "I christen this ship Seven Seas Explorer.
 God bless her and all those who sail on her,"

-In a speech during the event, Frank Del Rio, the CEO of Regent's parent company, Norwegian Cruise Line Holdings, said Monaco was the perfect setting for the christening of such a ship.
+In a speech during the event, Frank Del Rio, the CEO of Regent's parent company, NCLH, said Monaco was the perfect setting for the christening of such a ship.

-Explorer is Regent's first new ship in more than a decade.
-It initially will sail in the Mediterranean, offering a range of eight- to 14-night sailings starting at $6,799 per person.
-It'll re-position to the Caribbean for the winter.
+Explorer is Regent's first new vessel in over a decade.
+It initially sails in Mediterranean on a range of 8- to 14-night itineraries with prices starting at USD 6,799 pp. The ship will be redeployed to Caribbean for the winter.